 HOPE has maintained a close relationship with Mexico since 1999, when we began HIV/AIDS education programs in marginalized areas of Mexico City.
 In 2001, the ongoing mission against HIV/AIDS was advanced when Mexico participated in a regional assessment of HIV/AIDS activities in Central America and, as a result, began offering training workshops to countries throughout the region, including Honduras and El Salvador.

-In 2005 Project HOPE began addressing the growing diabetes epidemic in the country.
-HOPE developed a diabetes education program for patients and began using the "Training of Trainers" (TOT) strategy educate health care workers on the chronic disease.
+Project HOPE also began addressing the growing diabetes epidemic in the country.
+HOPE developed a diabetes education program for patients and began using the "Training of Trainers" (TOT) strategy to educate health care workers on the chronic disease.

 Project HOPE staff on a recent visit to Los Reyes Ixtacala, Mexico encountered a woman who had succeeded with a lasting weight loss and controlled diabetes following Project HOPE's 5 Steps program.